 Slow Cooker Corned Beef and Cabbage

 This Slow Cooker Corned Beef and Cabbage recipe is not only a classic Irish-American dish, but it’s also a Southern New Year’s tradition believed to bring good luck in the New Year!
-This recipe is about as easy as it gets!
-Place the brisket, vegetables and seasonings in the slow cooker and walk away.
+Here, you’ll learn:

 The funny thing is, you won’t find this “traditional Irish dinner” on the tables in Dublin or Cork-it’s purely a Irish-American recipe here in the United States.
 Why?
 Irish immigrants to America were generally poor.
 Their traditional fare on St. Patrick’s Day in their native homeland was boiled bacon, but when they got to America, they couldn’t afford pork, so they opted for a cheaper, tougher cut of meat–brisket.